Indian Premier League Predictions & Tips

 It got worse in 2013 when illegal betting charges on Chennai Super Kings and Rajasthan Royals owners led to both the clubs being banned for two years.
 They ended their exile in 2018 and joined the tournament again but the damage is done.
 Certain pockets of analysts still accuse IPL to be the biggest vehicle of corruption in world cricket.

-At Freetips.com we provide regular IPL Cricket Tips including Head to Head, Top Runscorer, Most Runs, Innings/Match Runs and Total Match 6's.
+At Freetips.com we provide regular IPL Cricket News and Betting Tips including Head to Head, Top Runscorer, Most Runs, Innings/Match Runs and Total Match 6's.

 Recent IPL Winners and Runners-Up